RiseofDofi/RiseofDofiBot/README.md

 2. Thief (good)
 3. Bug (evil)

 # Keeper Chatgame Attack_username details

 Like in Dungeon Keeper you can or need to fight. =D

-If you attack someone your 10 strongest creatures will attack the enemy.
+If you attack someone, your 10 strongest creatures will attack the enemy.
 Every creature fights 1 creature.
 There is always a random factor in it, so if the same creatures are fighting it will not end always in a draw.
 For every surviving creature you gain 150 gold.
 So it is possible to triple your costs. =D

 # just some words